followmyutopia/devextreme-documentation/concepts/05 Widgets/List/03 Data Binding/18 MongoDB Service.md

 ---

-See [this series of blog posts](https://community.devexpress.com/blogs/oliver/archive/2017/03/24/devextreme-real-world-patterns.aspx) for more information on using DevExtreme widgets in applications with MongoDB.
+See <a href="https://community.devexpress.com/blogs/oliver/archive/2017/03/24/devextreme-real-world-patterns.aspx" target="_blank">this series of blog posts</a> for more information on using DevExtreme widgets in applications with MongoDB.